PeteBleackley/PeteBleackley.github.io/Portfolio/allstreet.md

 A set of key words and phrases was obtained for each of the topics of interest.
 Then, from a corpus of corporate documents, words which correlated with the key words on a paragraph level were identified.
 These correlations were used to derive a scoring function for each theme that was used to identify the most relevant paragraphs.

+## The Outcome

+The most relevant paragraphs could be easily identified by researchers.

 ## Technology Used

 * [NLTK](https://www.nltk.org/)